 This was useless, awkward, and inappropriate.
 It showed that what I had to say didn’t really matter.
 Plus, this was my account manager—there’s no way I’d give him a poor rating that might sour our weekly phone calls.

-This entire approach to customer satisfaction surveys ran counter to Interaction Thinking™ because it overlooked how interactions can create value for the company and customer alike.
-The company could have gotten accurate data (we’ll get to that in a minute), and the customer could have had a great onboarding experience, unencumbered by feelings of obligation or guilt.
+This entire approach to customer satisfaction surveys misses how interactions can create value for the company and customer alike.
+The company could have gotten accurate data (we’ll get to that in a minute), and the customer could have had a great on-boarding experience, unencumbered by feelings of obligation or guilt.

 Furthermore, the survey was painfully generic.
 For example, one question was the ubiquitous Net Promoter Score (NPS): “How likely are you to recommend us to a friend?”
 Not only is NPS so overused that many customers are numb to it—it’s often just irrelevant.
 Who would I recommend my account manager to?
 Most of us don’t discuss niche web services with friends.
 The rest of the questions were equally trite and focused on broad outcomes, not specific nuances.